gkonovalov/android-vad/README.md

 **Speech duration (ms)** - This parameter is used in the Continuous Speech detector.
 It specifies the necessary duration of consecutive positive results to recognize it as speech.

-Recommended parameters for WEBRTC VAD:
+Recommended parameters for WebRTC VAD:
 * Sample Rate - **16KHz**,
 * Frame Size - **512**,
 * Mode - **VERY_AGGRESSIVE**,